cpeditor/cpeditor/README.md

 - One click for either running on the test cases / running in the terminal.
 - Use built-in or custom testlib checkers to get the verdicts.
 - Diff Viewer for the running result.
-- Submit code on Codeforces inside the editor.
+- Submit codes to Codeforces inside the editor.
 - Set/Use code snippets conveniently.
 - Supports Hot Exit.
 You can close the editor and keep all tabs in the next session.
-- Code formating using clang-format.
-You can edit the `.clang-format` config in the editor.
+- Use Clang Format to format codes with your own configuration file.
-- You can set transparency of the editor.
+- You can set the transparency of the editor.
-- Fast and memory efficient.
-Runs flawlessly on low-end devices.
 - Over 5 editor themes to choose from (Drakula, Monkai, Solarised, Solarised Dark and Light).

 ![screenshot](screenshot.png)